 Construction of New Hope School was completed in 2005.
 Laughter now echoes in the hallways, and brightly decorated classrooms are filled with students learning and discovering.
 The school also has a covered basketball court, playground equipment, and a preschool.

 Common Hope uses curriculum at New Hope School that encourages active, engaged learning and critical and creative thinking — methods that are uncommon in Guatemala, where rote learning is still prevalent.
 Our strategies are working.
 A study conducted by Del Valle University in Guatemala City showed that New Hope students have outperformed their peers in reading and math by a wide margin.
-Last year, 98 percent of New Hope students met national standards, compared to the national average of only 82 percent.
+In 2010, 98 percent of New Hope students met national standards, compared to the national average of only 82 percent.

 In 2008, we began sharing our learnings and resources with public schools, where the vast majority of children who live in poverty go to school.
 Visit our results for more information about the difference we are making for students.